ngs-fzb/SARSCOV2seq/README.md

 For more information on MTBseq click here: https://github.com/ngs-fzb/MTBseq_source

-Copy reference fasta and annotation to the mtbseq /ref/ directory!
+Copy reference .fasta and _genes.txt annotation from the SARSCOV2seq/Ref directory to the mtbseq /ref/ directory!

 ### iVar
 ```